smogon/pokemon-showdown/CONTRIBUTING.md

 - **Array#forEach: NEVER** - Worse performance than `for-of` on Arrays.
 See `for-of`.

+- **for-in on Arrays: NEVER** - Horrible performance, weird bugs due to string keys, poor interaction with Array prototype modification.
+Everyone tells you never to do it; we're no different.
+See `for-of`.

 - **Map, Set: SOMETIMES** - Much worse write/iteration performance, much better read performance than `Object.create(null)`.
 Use whatever's faster for your use case.

 - **for-of on Maps: NEVER** - Poor performance.
 Use `Map#forEach`.